cldwalker/gh-active-issues/README.md

   hides issues with those labels.
 Useful when labels indicate issues that you're not actively working on but have left open.
 If nothing is specified, the default is to hide issues with any labels.
-* $GITHUB_APP_DOMAIN - This is required if you're using the auto-commenting.
+* $GITHUB_APP_DOMAIN - This is required if you're using auto-commenting.
   This should be the full domain of your app and will be used mainly for link generation.
+* $GITHUB_HOOK_FORKS - When set to anything i.e. "1", this includes
+  forks for listing and creating service hooks.

 ## Who this is for